customerio/go-snowflakeservice/readme.md

 There are two endpoints in this application
 - GET "/" : this is the landing page
 - GET "/api/metrics/search?<queryOptions>" : this is the main endpoint used to search the data store based on certain parameters
+- GET "/api/metrics/report?<queryOptions>" : this is the an endpoint used to search the data store based on certain parameters using an async feature.
+It generates a report in the background and returns the download url when finished

 ### Query Options
 The available query options are listed below